-- (1) to correct any obvious or form errors; and - (2) to limit the scope of the claims.
+(1) to correct any obvious or form errors; and

+(2) to limit the scope of the claims.

 The authorised changes shall be published in the Official Gazette.
 An amendment after allowance is requested in writing to the Mexican Patent Office, briefly explaining the reasons underlying the errors that are being corrected or the limitations being introduced to the claims.

-2.2 Can a patent be amended in inter partes revocation/ invalidity proceedings?
+2.2 Can a patent be amended in inter partes revocation/invalidity proceedings?

 In an invalidity action requested by a third party, which may result in a partial nullity of the patent, limiting the scope of the patent, a voluntary amendment would be allowed in an inter partes proceeding if both parties agree and if the general rules of the civil law should be followed; although, due to the silence of the Law, the IMPI has some difficulty in resolving petitions of limitations during litigation.
-We have designed a case-by-case basis strategy to overcome this situation.

 2.3 Are there any constraints upon the amendments that may be made?